SinaRampe/multiple_pdf_chatbot/README.md

-tbd: update readme - include run ingestion.py & further readme testing, containerization
+tbd: update readme - add pypdf, tiktoken to requirements accordingly, include run ingestion.py & further readme testing, containerization
 # LangChain Question Answering Web Application

 This web application uses ideas and code from the [LangChain - Develop LLM powered applications with LangChain](https://www.udemy.com/course/langchain/) Udemy course, with some adjustments made to the code.
 It answers questions about your PDFs, and uses Pinecone as a vectorstore.